andaley/homesoon/project-diary.md

 - fixed seed and get apartments test
 - started calculating average price per search

+8/18
+- added support for Seattle
+- added test that verifies data from all cities are in DB

 TODO
 - compartmentalize map.js for easier legibility
 - add selenium tests